What's The Point Of Therapy? Find A Therapist For Mental Health Support

 There are many reasons one might hesitate to seek help or feel unsure about starting therapy.
 For example, barriers to treatment can make finding a therapist difficult and deter people from asking for support.
 Barriers might include high-cost sessions or inconvenient office locations.

-In these cases, many people may find online counseling to be a convenient alternative, which can be done from any location with an internet connection and offer affordable pricing options.
+In these cases, many people may find online counseling to be a convenient alternative, which can be done from any location with an internet connection and offers affordable pricing options.
 Online therapy through a platform like BetterHelp allows users to match with a licensed therapist online based on their unique needs.
-You can then have therapy sessions from wherever you have the internet—including the comfort of home.
+You can then have therapy sessions from wherever you have the internet—including the comfort of your home.

 Online therapy for depression